GKNB/ALBAND/README.md

 Please note that, if you don't want to install into ~/g2full, please search and replace that string in executable directory and make corresponding changes.

-Step 2: Running the baseline
+## Running the baseline

-In this step we try to perform baseline experiment and sweep over multiple dataset size.
+We start with baseline experiment and sweep over multiple dataset size.
 We also run with multiple random number seed for robustness.
 This will give us the black error bar in Figure 7,8.
 Note: We will not get exactly the same number, but results will be consistent.

 The command for running this experiment will be: